asmorgan24/stewart/README.md

 ```

 ## Control
 This should launch the gazebo simulation world with the stewart platform in the center.
-Keyboard control for the platform is currently only implemented for roll, pitch, and yaw of the platform (not translation).
+Keyboard control for the platform is currently only implemented for roll, pitch, and yaw of the platform (not translation, but can be easily implemented).
 The control is as follows.

-Now launch the control package:
+Now launch the control package in a NEW terminal:

 ```
 roslaunch stewart stewart_control.launch
 ```

 <center>
-NOTE: Directions are similar to video game controls
+NOTE: Directions are similar to video game controls.
+To exit the keyboard terminal control hit ```~``` on the keyboard.